MITIH-Dreamlab/JingSpringThing/README.md

         WebXRVisualization->>Client: Render frame
     end
 ```
-<<<<<<< HEAD
 # Key Components
 server.js: Handles server-side operations, including GitHub API interactions and graph data processing.
 script.js: Manages client-side WebXR visualization and user interactions.
 ## GraphSimulation: Handles the physics simulation for node positioning.

-Usage
+## Usage

-Use a WebXR-compatible browser to view the 3D graph.
+- Use a WebXR-compatible browser to view the 3D graph.
-Press the spacebar to randomize node positions.
+- Press the spacebar to randomize node positions.
-Nodes are colored based on their hyperlink count, ranging from blue (low) to red (high).
+- Nodes are colored based on their hyperlink count, ranging from blue (low) to red (high).
+- The simulation automatically switches between GPU and CPU based on device capabilities.
+- Node labels become visible when the camera is close to them.
+- Use WASD keys for camera movement in spoofed VR mode.

 # TODO